anboo44/go-to-school/README.md

   + Start Kafka & Core-service & Report-service at first
   + Run `LoggerApplication.java` to start service
   + Make an API caller to `Report-service`.
 And then, view `logger-service`'s console to see event message.

-#### VII.
-Auth-service
-Updating ...

 ## TODO
 - Add caching for `GET API` or `Get data from DB` by using Spring-Cache or Redis
-- Add postman guideline for auth-service to view at here: https://h.readthedocs.io/en/latest/api/authorization/#client-credentials
 - Custom information in JWT at auth-service: extends `JwtAccessTokenConverter.java` and override `enhance` method
 - IMPL to follow: https://www.baeldung.com/spring-security-oauth2-jws-jwk
 - Add cloud-load-balancer dependence for call api from report service to core service
 - Create external service, impl SSO to follow: https://shekhargulati.com/2018/02/15/single-sign-on-in-spring-boot-applications-with-spring-security-oauth
+- Authorize with Role at another services.